sirius-ms/sirius/README.md

 See the [documenntation](https://boecker-lab.github.io/docs.sirius.github.io/install) for details.

 ### [Creating a user account](https://boecker-lab.github.io/docs.sirius.github.io/account-and-license/)
 User accounts can be created directly via the SIRIUS GUI.
-Please, use your institutional email address.
+Please, use your **institutional email address**.
 SIRIUS web services are free for academic/non-commercial use.
-In some cases, further validation may be required.
+Usually academic institutions are identified by their email domain and access will be granted automatically.
+In some cases, further validation of your academic/non-commercial may be required.
 [See also SIRIUS Documentation – Account and License](https://boecker-lab.github.io/docs.sirius.github.io/account-and-license/).

 These might be especially interesting for Windows and MacOS users that have problems with the installation due to